-10 Top-Rated Tourist Attractions in Trogir
+12 Top-Rated Attractions & Things to Do in Trogir

 See also: Where to Stay in Trogir

-1 Trogir Cathedral
+1. Trogir Cathedral

 Trogir Cathedral (Katedrala Sv.
 Lovre) — also known as the Cathedral of St. Lawrence — is widely considered one of the finest architectural achievements in Croatia.
 Construction of this splendid three-aisled structure, built on the site of an ancient church destroyed by the Saracens, commenced in 1193 and continued for many years until finally completed around 1500.
-One of the most notable features is its amazing Romanesque door, carved in 1240 by Master Radovan, flanked by two stone lions.
-Other notable highlights include a 47-meter-tall 14th-century bell tower that visitors can climb (usually before noon, for a small fee).
+One of the most notable features is the amazing Romanesque door, carved in 1240 by Master Radovan, and flanked on either side by two stone lions.
+Other notable highlights include a 47-meter-tall, 14th-century bell tower, which visitors can climb (usually before noon, for a small fee).

 Address: Trg Ivana Pavla II, Trogir

-2 Cipiko Palace
+3. Cipiko Palace

-Cipiko Palace, in the Town Square across from the main entrance of Trogir Cathedral, was the home of the Cipiko family, one of the region's most prominent families during the 15th century.
+Cipiko Palace, in the Town Square across from the main entrance of Trogir Cathedral, was the home of the Cipiko family, one of the region's most prominent families during the 15th-century.
 The creation of famed architects Firentinac and Alesi, this splendid old palace — really two palaces joined together as the family's wealth increased — boasts a number of unique and noteworthy features, including a carved Venetian Gothic window designed by Alesi himself.
 Also of note at the main entrance is a carved wooden statue of a cockerel taken from the prow of a Turkish ship following a decisive battle in the mid 1400s in which Turkey was defeated (one of the Cipiko family members, a captain from Trogir, was involved in the battle).

-3 Kamerlengo Castle and St. Mark's Tower
+4. Kamerlengo Castle and St. Mark's Tower

 Renaissance St. Mark's Tower (Kula svetog Marka), built after the castle in a circular shape, was once used to support artillery on its broad roof and was built to defend the channel between the island and the mainland.
 Along with its broad grounds and waterfront setting, it's a delightful place to explore as you ponder its former role safeguarding the old city.